 Dealing with a broken tooth is more common in life than people think.
 Even though human teeth are extremely strong, the teeth could break, crack, or fracture in certain situations.
 This damage can cause severe pain and make your teeth more vulnerable to infections.

 If you have a broken tooth, it is important that you consult a dentist as soon as possible.
-Here are a few things your dentist might decide to do to address your situation.
+Here are 5 methods for treating a broken tooth that our dentist might decide to do to address your situation.

 Broken Tooth Treatments

 In order to strengthen the tooth, we may need to apply a ceramic filling to the tooth.
 This option restores approximately 98 percent of the tooth’s strength to its natural state.
 In some cases, professionals can accomplish this procedure with CEREC technology available in one sitting.
 Thus, people can fix a broken tooth in one visit.